 - Identification and extraction of all children in the project area from child labor,

 - Preparing children removed from work for vocational training as well as mainstream education.

 - Ensure convergence of services provided by various government departments / agencies for the benefit of the child and their family.

-To contribute to the return of all fellow workers from hazardous activities / processes and through
+To contribute to the return of all fellow workers from hazardous activities

 - integration into their skills and appropriate training Me.
 Identification and withdrawal of all fellow workers from hazardous activities / processes.